thesupersaurabh/FaithMart/README.md

-# Faithmart
+# FaithMart

-Faithmart is a robust e-commerce web application built with Next.js, Tailwind CSS, Prisma, Supabase, Stripe, and Google Authentication.
+FaithMart is a robust e-commerce web application built with Next.js, Tailwind CSS, Prisma, Supabase, Stripe, and Google Authentication.
 Shop securely, manage your inventory efficiently, and provide a seamless shopping experience.

 ## About

-Faithmart was born as a college project and has since evolved with various contributions and enhancements.
-Inspired by an online tutorial, it began as a simple concept and grew into a versatile e-commerce platform.
+FaithMart was born as a college project and has since evolved with various contributions and enhancements.
+Inspired by an online [tutorial](https://www.youtube.com/watch?v=LtPYuFhYf1w), it began as a simple concept and grew into a versatile e-commerce platform.
 The project has been enriched by incorporating different technologies, making it a collaborative effort that you're welcome to join.

 ## Key Features